flare-foundation/FTSO-Scaling/scripts/rewards/README.md

 - `minimal-conditions.json` - Copied from minimal conditions application results.
 - `passes.json` - Copied from minimal conditions application results.

-Note that in all those files, big integers are represented as strings (without `"n"` at the end, as it is the case with reward calculation files).
+Note that in all those files, big integers (like reward amounts in wei) are represented as strings (without `"n"` at the end, as it is the case with reward calculation files).

 ## Claiming rewards